Heather Watson: 2015: Second career singles title

-2016: Third career singles title, Wimbledon mixed-doubles champion
+2016: Wimbledon mixed-doubles champion, third singles title

-Watson represented her nation at the Hopman Cup with Andy Murray.
+Watson represented Great Britain at the Hopman Cup with Andy Murray.
 She was beaten by Caroline Garcia in the tie against France, but went on to win against Daria Gavrilova and Sabine Lisicki.
 Great Britain almost reached the final against Ukraine, but the Australia team of Daria Gavrilova and Nick Kyrgios won their tie against France, placing them ahead of Great Britain in the round-robin results.

 As the world No. 53, Watson then started her season at the Hobart International, attempting to defend her title.
 The tournament was interrupted by multiple rain delays, with Watson losing in the quarterfinals, playing twice in one day.
 At the Australian Open, she was narrowly beaten in the first round by Tímea Babos.

 In Mexico at the Monterrey Open, Watson defeated No. 2 seed Caroline Wozniacki and No. 4 seed Caroline Garcia on her way to the title, beating Kirsten Flipkens in the championship match for her third WTA title.

 At the Miami Open, her strong form continued with two wins over higher-ranked players including world No. 22, Sloane Stephens, before a fourth round defeat by world No. 5, Simona Halep.

 On grass courts, Watson's second-round appearance at the Birmingham Classic with a win over Camila Giorgi resulted in her re-entry into the world's top 50.

 At Wimbledon, she won the mixed doubles title with Henri Kontinen, defeating Robert Farah and Anna-Lena Grönefeld in the final.

 Watson represented Great Britain at the 2016 Summer Olympics.